HomeESA by StateESA Letter South Carolina

 +

-There is no fixed expiration date, yet in practice South Carolina landlords look for a letter dated within the last year.
+There’s no fixed expiration date, yet in practice South Carolina landlords look for a letter dated within the last year.
 An annual renewal keeps your paperwork fresh, which matters most right before you sign or renew a lease.

 How much does an ESA letter cost in South Carolina?